alumet-dev/developer-book/src/chapter_1.md

 alumet.add_source(initial_source, TriggerSpec::at_interval(self.config.poll_interval));
 ```

-In the code above, first, we create a source from ThePluginSource structure and then we add it to the alumet sources, adding the poll_interval
+In the code above, first, we create a source from ThePluginSource structure, and then we add it to the alumet sources, adding the poll_interval
 value previously defined in the config.

 Currently, you should have an error about your initial source, it's because the trait bound